Thanh-2004/agentic-6g-cross-domain-negotiation/README.md

-# Agentic Negotiation Simulation Project
+# LLM-powered Agentic 6G Cross-Domain Negotiation

 This project simulates a negotiation between two AI agents, a RAN (Radio Access Network) Agent and an Edge Agent, to optimize network slice resources.
 The simulation evaluates different strategies, including using a collective memory with and without debiasing mechanisms.